 The foundation world itself has been expanding in terms of generating increased commitment from well-resourced existing funders as well as several new to the field.
 Launched in 2016 with an initial $20 million endowment, the Lenfest Institute’s mission is to develop and support sustainable business models for local journalism, providing grants to Philadelphia-area nonprofit media.
-As an experimental lab, the nonprofit also owns and runs the Philadelphia Inquirer, Philadelphia Daily News, and philly.com and today manages assets totaling over $390 million.
+As an experimental lab, the nonprofit also owns and runs the Philadelphia Inquirer, Philadelphia Daily News, and philly.com.
 In 2017, the Barr Foundation and Heising-Simons Foundation (funders of this study), in a coordinated effort, supported more than a dozen different initiatives, including news nonprofits, journalism support organizations, and research in the area.
 In a third example, drawing on a “Trump bump” of more than $30 million in grants, gifts, and donations received after the election, ProPublica in 2017 announced the state-focused ProPublica Illinois, a model that the nonprofit intends to replicate in other states.
 The New York-based nonprofit also announced the ProPublica Local Reporting Network, a program that funds an investigative reporter working with news organization from six smaller cities across the country.

 In terms of sheer new dollars committed to improving the news ecosystem more generally, the News Integrity Initiative, run out of the CUNY Graduate School of Journalism, is one of the more eye-popping recent efforts.
 The $14 million fund is supporting a portfolio of organizations and projects in order to “foster informed and engaged communities, combat media manipulation, and support inclusive, constructive, and respectful civic discourse.”
 Funders include Facebook, Craig Newmark Philanthropic Fund, Ford Foundation, AppNexus, Knight Foundation, Tow Foundation, Betaworks, Mozilla, and Democracy Fund.
 It remains to be seen what the direct impact of this large investment will be on the nonprofit news space.
 There is also competition for foundation funding from big new players.
 The Guardian and the New York Times have announced the creation of nonprofit vehicles to help raise foundation money.
 Within the news nonprofit sector, this has sparked some concern about competition over finite resources, with smaller nonprofit outlets the most at risk.
 Yet alongside any competition over resources, commercial and nonprofit news partnerships also appear to be increasing in scope and number, with some of these joint efforts producing award-winning work.